-In Malmö shunting yard, Trafikverket is preparing a pre-study to assess the possibility of handling 835 m trains from Denmark.
-Trafikverket supports the ambition to run trains with a length of 1,000 m from Denmark to Malmø.
-Technically 835 m trains are possible today.
+In Malmö shunting yard, Trafikverket is studying the possibility of handling 835 m trains from Denmark.
+Trafikverket supports the ambition to run trains with a length of 1,000 m from Denmark to Malmö.
+For 835 m trains, two new signals are needed and one signal has to be moved, for the sufficient track length.
+Because of the old signalling technology at the moment the proving for changing the signals without changing the whole signalling system is ongoing.
+The investments for the infrastructure adaption are planned for 2018, than tests will follow to evaluate the measures and decide if more is needed.